 A. Public input and observation are an important part of the democratic process.
-Council/boards should make the public feel welcome and should refrain from showing any sign of partiality, prejudice or disrespect toward an individual participating in or attending a public forum.
+Council/ boards should make the public feel welcome and should refrain from showing any sign of partiality, prejudice or disrespect toward an individual participating in or attending a public forum.
 Members of city council/boards should be fair and impartial in listening to public testimony.
 City council will accept any written comments if they include the name and address of the sender.
-Comments to be included in city council's packets will be sent to the city clerk no later than 1:00 p.m. on the Thursday before the Tuesday meeting.
+Comments to be included in city council's packets will be sent to the city clerk no later than 14:00 p.m. on the Thursday before the Tuesday meeting.
 If there are issues that need to be addressed after packets are distributed, the correspondence received by the city clerk by noon on the Monday before a public hearing will be disseminated to city council via email and will be collated; any documents received after 12:00 p.m. on the day of a council meeting will be disseminated the night of the city council meeting.

-B. Council expects civility among and between council, boards, and members of the public while in meetings.
-Any person who makes offensive, insulting, threatening, insolent, slanderous or obscene remarks or becomes disruptive, boisterous or who makes threats against any person or against public order and security while in the council chamber shall be removed at the direction of the mayor from the meeting, unless permission to remain is granted by the majority vote of the council members present.
+B. The Mayor or Chair serves as the presiding officer over the meeting.
+In the event of the absence or unavailability of the Mayor or Chair, the Mayor protem or vice chair serves as the presiding officer Council expects civility among and between council, boards, and members of the public while in meetings.
+Any person who makes offensive, insulting, threatening, insolent, slanderous or obscene remarks or becomes disruptive, boisterous or who makes threats against any person or against public order and security while in the council chamber shall be removed at the direction of the mayor presiding officer from the meeting, unless permission to remain is granted by the majority vote of the council members present.